SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-21-how-to-become-a-better-git.markdown

 I wo not tell you just how many times I have just changed / switched branches, started working only to realise it actually DIDN’T do it.

-Be sure, be safe and check again, it is rare but git clients wo not let you change branches unless everything is tickety boo with your current branch, it may be as simple as some dirty files or that you have not committed.&nbsp; In most cases git clients WON’T tell you there was a problem (damn annoying)
+Be sure, be safe and check again, it is rare but git clients wo not let you change branches unless everything is tickety boo with your current branch, it may be as simple as some dirty files or that you have not committed.
+In most cases git clients WON’T tell you there was a problem (damn annoying)

 With experience you will find a client that works well for you, usually if there is a problem I use a full GUI route or revert to using the command prompt and eventually it will tell you why it cannot switch branches.